Myles Chefetz

 Myles Alan Chefetz (born November 5, 1958) is an American restaurateur and chief executive officer of Myles Restaurant Group.
 He has been twice nominated for the James Beard Foundation "Outstanding Restaurateur" Award and has been referred to as the "Sultan of South of Fifth."

-Chefetz is considered a visionary in the industry, and according to Ocean Drive Magazine, "His concepts have gone global, with his versions of mac and cheese, creamed spinach, tuna tartare, and other menu items popping up in steakhouses worldwide."
-Prime 112, Chefetz's chef-driven steakhouse, is consistently ranked in the top ten highest-grossing restaurants in the United States.
-The restaurant is known for its high-end and celebrity clientele with regular guests, including Dwyane Wade Gabrielle Union, Dwayne "The Rock" Johnson, and the Kardashians.
+Prime 112, Chefetz's steakhouse, is consistently ranked in the top ten highest-grossing restaurants in the United States.

 Early life and education

-Chefetz was born on the Homestead Air Reserve Base in Miami, Florida to parents Dr. Marshall Chefetz and Jean Wyman.
-He, his older brother Gary, and younger sister Karen grew up in Allentown, Pennsylvania and Springfield, New Jersey.
+Chefetz was born on the Homestead Air Reserve Base in Miami, Florida to parents Marshall Chefetz and Jean Wyman.

+Along with his older brother Gary and younger sister Karen, Chefetz grew up in Allentown, Pennsylvania and Springfield, New Jersey.
 Chefetz attended Jonathan Dayton High School before graduating from George Washington University with a degree in political science.
 Chefetz earned a J.D. from the University of Miami in 1984.

 Career

 After finishing law school, Chefetz moved to New York City, where he started his own real estate law practice.
-Chefetz became personal lawyer to Mark Fleischman, former owner of the iconic nightclub, Studio 54.
+Chefetz became personal lawyer to Mark Fleischman, former owner of the nightclub Studio 54.
 It was during his time with Fleischman that Chefetz got his first introduction to the supper club business.
-Chefetz handled the lease negotiations for the property as well as contracts with club promoters, and even began promoting parties himself.
-By age 30 Chefetz left his law practice and opened Country Club, a 15000 sqft nightclub on 86th Street in the Upper East Side.
+Chefetz handled the lease negotiations for the property and contracts with club promoters, and began promoting parties himself.
+By age 30, Chefetz left his law practice and opened Country Club, a 15000 sqft nightclub on 86th Street on the Upper East Side.

 During a 1994 vacation to Miami, Chefetz found himself disappointed with the dining scene in South Beach.
-Seeing a real need for chef-driven, rather than promoter-driven, restaurants, he opened Nemo in 1995.
-Nemo was an instant success, so Chefetz sold his properties in New York and moved to Miami full-time.
-Chefetz continued to innovate and reshape the South Beach dining scene, opening the modern diner Big Pink in 1996; the diner has now become a South Beach landmark.
-In 2004 Chefetz opened Prime 112 in the historic Browns Hotel.
+He opened Nemo in 1995, wanting to establish a chef-driven, rather than promoter-driven, restaurant.
+Chefetz sold his properties in New York and moved to Miami full-time.
+Chefetz continued to work in the South Beach dining scene, opening the modern diner Big Pink in 1996.
+In 2004, Chefetz opened Prime 112 in the Browns Hotel.

-Chefetz has parlayed his successful restaurant endeavors into numerous real estate ventures.
+Chefetz has parlayed his restaurant endeavors into numerous real estate ventures.
 In 2013, he sold his penthouse at South Beach's Ocean House to Marc J. Leder for $15 million ($3,592 per square foot) in an all-cash deal.